ideal-lab5/Grants-Program/applications/etf_network.md

 We may require that the network’s authority set (committee) be dynamic, where authority membership can change, or where authorities may become unreachable or be banned from the network.
 In the initial version of our consensus mechanism, all authorities are also IBE master key custodians, each having complete knowledge of the IBE master secret, making it very difficult to securely modify the authority set of the network without a large degree of centralization since we would need to distribute the master key.

-A verifiable secret sharing scheme (such as that used by [drand](https://drand.love/docs/cryptography/#verifiable-secret-sharing)) allows for secret shares to be publicly verified, however, it does not support a dynamic committee (drand has a static set of nodes, the League of Entropy).
+A verifiable secret sharing scheme (such as that used by [drand](https://drand.love/docs/cryptography/#verifiable-secret-sharing)) allows for secret shares to be publicly verified, however, it does not support a dynamic committee (drand has a static set of nodes, called the "League of Entropy").
 In order to realize this, we need to distribute the secret key in a way that allows outgoing committees (validator sets) to produce shares for incoming committees.
 A [proactive secret sharing scheme](https://www.researchgate.net/profile/Amir-Herzberg/publication/221355399_Proactive_Secret_Sharing_Or_How_to_Cope_With_Perpetual_Leakage/links/02e7e52e0ecf4dbae1000000/Proactive-Secret-Sharing-Or-How-to-Cope-With-Perpetual-Leakage.pdf) allows for secret shares to be periodically refreshed, however, this still doesn’t meet the requirement, as it does not account for committee changes.
 Thus, we require a dynamic committee proactive secret sharing scheme.
 We intend to use the scheme detailed [here](https://eprint.iacr.org/2022/971.pdf), which relies on a bivariate polynomial in order to build new keys for the next committee.
 We will perform additional research into the feasibility of replacing the paillier encryption used in the paper above with el gamal encryption instead, as it is also a homomorphic encryption scheme but boasts somewhat better performance (see [here](https://arxiv.org/pdf/2202.02960.pdf)).

 By properly handling the handoff of keys to upcoming committees, we can ensure that the membership of the validator set can be made dynamic while also preserving the security of the system.